keboola/connection-docs/storage/tables/data-types/index.md

 VALUES
     (1, '75', '2020-01-01 00:00:00');

--- create a table with different datatypes from an existing table CREATE OR REPLACE TABLE "typed_table_2" AS
+-- create another table with datatypes based on an existing table CREATE OR REPLACE TABLE "typed_table_2" AS
 SELECT
     "id"::varchar AS "string_id",